Robust maximization of asymptotic growth under covariance uncertainty: The min--max result

-\begin{rem} For the special case where $\theta$ and $\Theta$ are merely two positive constants, the derivation of Theorem~\ref{thm:lamb*=inf} can be much simpler.
-Since the operator $F(x,M)=\frac{1}{2}\M^+_{\theta,\Theta}(M)$ is now Pucci's operator with elliptic constants $\theta$ and $\Theta$, we may apply \cite[Theorem 3.5]{BD10} and obtain a positive H$\ddot{\hbox{o}}$lder continuous viscosity solution $\eta^*$ to
+\upqed\end{pf} \begin{rem} For the special case where $\theta$ and $\Theta$ are merely two positive constants, the derivation of Theorem~\ref{thmlamb*=inf} can be much simpler.
+Since the operator $F(x,M)=\frac{1}{2}\M^+_{\theta ,\Theta}(M)$ is now Pucci's operator with elliptic constants $\theta$ and $\Theta$, we may apply~\cite{BD10}, Theorem 3.5, and obtain a positive H\"{o}lder continuous viscosity solution $\eta^*$ to